Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    For privacy-related terms, we will use the terminology from [@!RFC6973].

-#   Risks
+#   Scope

    This document focuses mostly on the study of privacy risks for the end user (the one performing DNS requests).
 We consider the risks of pervasive surveillance [@!RFC7258] as well as risks coming from a more focused surveillance.

    Privacy risks for the holder of a zone (the risk that someone gets the data) are discussed in [@RFC5936] and [@RFC5155].

+   Privacy risks for recursive operators such as leakage of private namespaces or blocklists are out of scope for this document.

-Non-privacy risks (such as cache poisoning) are out of scope.
+   Non-privacy risks (such as cache poisoning) are also out of scope.

+# Risks

 ##  The Alleged Public Nature of DNS Data